Classic Knorr Spinach Dip Recipe (In a Bread Bowl)

 cooked spinach in sieve pressed with spoon to extract water.

-Blanch frozen chopped spinach in the microwave, drain and squeeze out all the water.
+Blanch frozen spinach in microwave, drain and squeeze out water.

 chopped cooked spinach, chopped water chestnuts and chopped green onions on cutting board.